 Teenagers mostly spend so much time doing homework and on screens that they don’t get outside nearly enough.
 Nature deficit disorder is an expression coined by Richard Lou in his 2005 book Last Child in the Woods.
 It refers to the truth that human beings, especially children, are spending not as much time outdoors, resulting in a wide collection of behavioral and mental health problems, including depression.

-Teen Nervousness in School
+Teen Depression and Nervousness in School

 - 30 percent of college students report that stress harmful impacts their academic performance